STUDY THE BIBLE

 LEARN FROM OTHERS

-- Read “One Lord and Savior for All?
-Jesus Christ and Religious Diversity” by Harold Netland (37 pages).
+- Read “One Lord and Savior for All?” by Harold Netland (37 pages).

-- Read “The Challenge From the Preaching of the Gospel to Pluralism” by D. A. Carson (25 pages).
+- Read “The Challenge of Preaching to Pluralism” by D. A. Carson (25 pages).

 - Read “Why I Am Not An Environmentalist: The Science of Economics Versus the Religion of Ecology” by Stephen Landsburg